-4.13A.15A.If a Demand Side Programme that was subject to clause 4.10.1B in Year 1 of the relevant Reserve Capacity Cycle has its Capacity Credits reduced by AEMO under clause 2.29.5AE or clause 2.29.5AF, then the Market Participant that provides the DSP Reserve Capacity Security for the Demand Side Programme must pay to AEMO, as compensation to the market, either:

-(a) if AEMO has reduced the level of Peak Capacity Credits under clause 2.29.5AE, an amount equal to the product of:
+(a) If AEMO has reduced the level of Peak Capacity Credits under clause 2.29.5AE, the product of:

 i. the shortfall in Peak Capacity Credits calculated by AEMO under clause 2.29.5AE; and

-ii. the Floating Daily Peak Reserve Capacity Price multiplied by the number of Trading Days in the relevant Capacity Year; or
+ii. the Floating Daily Peak Reserve Capacity Price multiplied by the number of Trading Days in the relevant Capacity Year;

-(b) if AEMO has reduced the level of Flexible Capacity Credits under clause 2.29.5AF, an amount equal to the product of:
+(b) If AEMO has reduced the level of Flexible Capacity Credits under clause 2.29.5AF, the product of:

 i. the shortfall in Flexible Capacity Credits calculated by AEMO under clause 2.29.5AF; and

 ii. the Floating Daily Flexible Reserve Capacity Price multiplied by the number of Trading Days in the relevant Capacity Year.

 4.13A.16.
 The payment obligation under clause 4.13A.15 or clause 4.13A.15A may be satisfied by AEMO drawing upon:

 (a) if the payment obligation is under clause 4.13A.15, the DSP Reserve Capacity Security for the relevant registered Demand Side Programme; or